Leaf-Agriculture/docs/docs/provider_organizations.md

 ### Resource

-Here's the properties available for a Provider Organization.
+The properties available for a Provider Organization are.

 ```json
 {